 Do you see private pay DOT physicals?

 Yes.
-We accept cash only for private pay physicals.
-At this time, we do not accept checks, debit cards, or credit cards.
+We accept cash, credit cards or debit cards for private pay physicals.
+At this time, we do not accept checks.

 How often does a driver need to complete a DOT exam?

 After the initial examination, a driver generally needs to complete a physical every two years to retain their CDL.
 People with certain medical conditions may have to renew more frequently, and this will be disclosed to the driver during their exam.

 Drivers who pass the physical exam will receive a Medical Examiner’s Certificate to bring along to the DOT as they apply for their CDL.
 Throughout their career, they must complete another examination and submit their renewed certificate to the DOT before their certification expires.